The Media Department

 • To complete the course as empowered individuals with the ability to apply skills of enquiry, critical thinking, decision-making and analysis, providing transferable skills to support them as global citizens beyond their time at Presdales.

-Media Studies
+GCSE Media Studies

-Content
+Course Content

-Section A: News and Online Media
+Section B: News and Online (The Observer and The Guardian)